 As a cautionary note, beware that many cities and states impose restrictions on vacation rentals.
 Check your state and local laws before committing to this route!

-Who short-term rentals are for: Homeowners looking to earn extra money and learn real estate investing gradually.
-They also work well for second home buyers who want to offset the costs of their vacation homes, while gaining experience in how to invest in real estate.
-Even long-term rental properties can sometimes earn higher returns as short-term rentals.
+Who are short-term rentals for?
+Homeowners looking to earn extra money and learn real estate investing gradually.
+They also work well for second-home buyers who want to offset the costs of their vacation homes while gaining experience in how to invest in real estate.
+Even long-term rental properties can sometimes earn higher returns than short-term rentals.